UniversalScientificTechnologies/xDOS_doc/record_format.md

 ## Requirement wording

+Requirements are those statements that carry an ID (see [Requirement identification](#requirement-identification)).
+A statement under an ID is mandatory for the device writing the file.
+Text without an ID is informative.

 - **must** — mandatory.
 - **may** — permitted, not mandatory.
 - **are expected to** — intended behaviour of readers; informative, not a requirement.